Copyright © 2010, 2016

 Some still will insist that Lincolnís boyhood comic portrayal of the Baptist preacher, and his later alleged attempts to persuade other men away from the Christian faith, prove that he rejected Christianity.
 They will say he was at best a skeptic and at worst an infidel.
 Let them say so.

 John Newton, author of that beloved hymn "Amazing Grace," was once an infidel.
 He later confessed it, admitting he had willfully led other men astray.
-But, as would also be true of Lincoln, that Spirit called "the hound of heaven" relentlessly pursued Newton until he surrendered.
-Had Newtonís life ended at any point between his conversion in 1748 and his leaving the sea and the slave trade in 1754, the world would have known him only as an infidel.
+But, as would also be true of Lincoln, that Spirit called "the hound of heaven" relentlessly pursued Newton until Newton surrendered.
+If Newtonís life had ended at any point between his conversion in 1748 and his leaving the sea and the slave trade in 1754, the world would have known him only as an infidel.
 It would never have heard his lovely hymn, nor seen the slow but steady maturing of his faith, which led him eventually to become a preacher of the gospel.
 Like Newton, however, Lincoln also survived his early flirtation with unbelief.

 On 14 April 1865, six weeks after his second inaugural address, justifiably called "the most spiritual speech ever given by any statesman in the world Ö a far better sermon than most," Lincoln held his last cabinet meeting.
 He addressed the feelings of some members of Congress toward the Southern leadership.
-He declared, There are many in Congress who possess feelings of hate and vindictiveness in which I do not sympathize and cannot participate.
+He declared, in part, There are many in Congress who possess feelings of hate and vindictiveness in which I do not sympathize and cannot participate.
 He went on to say that enough blood had been shed and he would do what he could to prevent vengeful actions.42/

 Elsewhere, one Southern sympathizer entertained no such sentiment toward the North or toward the President.
 That evening, on a Good Friday, Lincolnís plan for the healing of the nation was thwarted by a bullet from the gun of John Wilkes Booth.
 The nation mourned, and a family grieved.